xupei0610/ICCGAN/README.md

 # Interactive Character Control Generative Adversarial Network

+**Deprecated**.
+Please visit https://github.com/xupei0610/CompositeMotion for our new implementation using IsaacGym.

 This code repo is to support the paper _**A GAN-Like Approach for Physics-Based Imitation Learning and Interactive Control**_.
 [[arXiv](https://arxiv.org/abs/2105.10066)]
 [[Youtube](https://www.youtube.com/watch?v=VHMyvDD3B_o)]